MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 ### [New-MgAgreementFile](New-MgAgreementFile.md)
 PDFs linked to this agreement.
-Note: This property is in the process of being deprecated.
+This property is in the process of being deprecated.
 Use the  file property instead.
+Supports $expand.

 ### [New-MgAgreementFileLocalization](New-MgAgreementFileLocalization.md)
 The localized version of the terms of use agreement files attached to the agreement.